JohannesOehm/hapi-utils/Readme.md

 # HAPI-Kotlin-Utils
 Just a collection of functions I often use across my projects.
+They are intended to remove boilerplate code when populating FHIR resources with the HAPI FHIR library.
 Feel free to include or draw some inspiration!

 ## Features